Learn about many of the available medications in our database.

-Each white, opaque hard gelatin capsule with “461” and “80 mg” printed radially in black ink, contains aprepitant 80 mg.
+Each white, opaque hard gelatin capsule with "461" and "80 mg" printed radially in black ink, contains 80 mg of aprepitant.
 Nonmedicinal ingredients: hydroxypropyl cellulose, microcrystalline cellulose, sodium lauryl sulfate, and sucrose; capsule shell: gelatin and titanium dioxide.

-Each opaque, hard gelatin capsule with white body and pink cap with “462” and “125 mg” printed radially in black ink, contains aprepitant 125 mg.
+Each opaque, hard gelatin capsule with white body and pink cap with "462" and "125 mg" printed radially in black ink, contains 125 mg of aprepitant.
 Nonmedicinal ingredients: hydroxypropyl cellulose, microcrystalline cellulose, sodium lauryl sulfate, and sucrose; capsule shell: gelatin, red ferric oxide, titanium dioxide, and yellow ferric oxide.

 The package contains two 80 mg capsules and one 125 mg capsule.

-The recommended dose of aprepitant is 125 mg 1 hour before chemotherapy and 80 mg once daily in the morning for the next 2 days following chemotherapy.
+The recommended dose of aprepitant is 125 mg taken by mouth, 1 hour before chemotherapy and 80 mg once daily in the morning for the next 2 days following chemotherapy.

 Aprepitant can be taken with or without food.
 It should not be taken for longer than 3 consecutive days during each cycle of chemotherapy.